nettings/medianet/README.md

 medianet nodes
 * mod-host by falkTX and the MOD team (to run LV2 plugins for signal processing)
-* a large collection of LV2 plugins, among them the latest x42 plugin set by Robin Gareus and Vladimir Sadovnikov's lsp-plugins automatically built from source
+* a large collection of LV2 plugins, among them the latest x42 plugin set by Robin Gareus and Vladimir Sadovnikov's lsp-plugins, all automatically built from source
 * Icecast2 and an ffmpeg-based encoder to stream Opus-encoded audio over http from JACK